Tiva Lab 02: Using GPIO to Control LED

 Creating a New Project

-Write down the following configuration information into your lab report.
+Write down the following configuration information in your lab report.

 After the GPIO configuration, use the polling method to check the SW1 status, and then check SW2 status as shown on the following diagram.